IP5306 Power Management IC

 Devices can be powered continuously even during charging, with a small power gap occuring when charging ends and the internal boost converter is re-enabled, and an optional push button can be used to manually turn power on and off.

-How simultaneous charge and discharge really work
+How simultaneous charge and discharge works

 This chip either use its integrated boost converter to increase the battery voltage to 5V at a maximum of 2.4A output (12W total), or it can step down an external 5V input to a charging voltage suitable for Li-Ion or Li-Po batteries.
 However, the chip can only perform one of these conversions at a time because it only has one external coil that is used either for boost or for buck operations.